eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 No trust relationships are required for Wallet Instance uninstallation; anybody able to access the device of the User will be able to do this.

-If the User uninstalls the Wallet Instance, the Wallet Instance ensures that the associated WSCA/WSCD(s) delete all sensitive data and cryptographic keys related to the Wallet Unit and to all PIDs and attestations on the Wallet Unit.
+If the User uninstalls the Wallet Instance, the Wallet Instance tries to ensure that the associated WSCA/WSCD(s) delete all sensitive data and cryptographic keys related to the Wallet Unit, as well as all keys of PIDs and attestations on the Wallet Unit.
+Note that in some cases this may be a challenge, for instance if the WSCD is an external smart card and the User does not present that card to the User device at the moment the User uninstalls the Wallet Instance.
+Another example occurs when the WSCD is a remote HSM and the User device is offline at the moment the User uninstalls the Wallet Instance.
+In such cases, the cryptographic keys will probably remain present on the WSCD, even though they will never be used again.
+If needed, it is up to the Wallet Provider to define how the Wallet Unit should handle such situations.
+For example, an HSM manager could address such cases by deciding to delete cryptographic keys in the HSM that are too old or haven't been used for too long, while being aware of the risks in doing so.

 If it supports the Digital Credentials API, see [Section 4.4.3](#443-remote-presentation-flows), the Wallet Instance also discloses the fact that it is uninstalled to